joas8211/chrome-w3c-validation/README.md

 validate();
 ```

-## Contributing
+## Discontinued
-You can contribute to this project by pullrequests, bugreports and feature suggestinons.
-All new features must be approved by the author.
+This project is discontinued and archived.
+Checkout some better extensions that does the same things without script injection.

 ## License
 [MIT](LICENSE)